 OBS has integrated the DTVKit DVB stack with the Android TV Input Framework (TIF), enabling manufacturers to offer traditional broadcast content together with the wide range of Apps and IP services supported by Android today.
-The integration is compatible with all versions of Android that support the TIF, and enables manufacturers to leverage the standard features of Android when developing their product.
+The integration is compatible with all versions of Android that support the TIF and enables manufacturers to leverage the standard features of Android when developing their product.

 TV Input Framework

-The Android TV Input Framework (TIF), is a part of the Android Open Source Project (AOSP), and provides a mechanism to integrate of 3rd party TV services with Android.
-To integrate DTVKit’s DVB stack with the TIF, OBS has developed a high level interface API which enables the DVB stack to be presented as a service within Android via the Binder IPC mechanism.
+The Android TV Input Framework (TIF), is a part of the Android Open Source Project (AOSP), and provides a mechanism to integrate 3rd party TV services with Android.
+To integrate DTVKit’s DVB stack with the TIF, OBS has developed a high-level interface API which enables the DVB stack to be presented as a service within Android via the Binder IPC mechanism.
 Use of Binder ensures that the DTVKit integration is compatible with Android’s security architecture, and also means the integration should work with future releases of Android as long as TIF support is maintained.

 The DTVKit Android integration supports zapper level functionality, which can be easily demonstrated using the standard Android Live Channels App.
 The following features are supported via the App:

-- DVB-T Automatic scan
+- DVB-T Automatic Scan

 - Full EPG with programme information

 - Channel Up/Down, tune to service

 - Audio track selection